Firewall nftables settings (firewall.toml)

 drop - block silently

-limit_rate - set it according to the nftables documentation (limit rate).
+limit_rate - install it according to the documentation nftables (limit rate).

 Examples